Notifications

 6. Model Checking and Diagnostic Methods I.

-• Residuals, standardized/studentized residuals
+• Residuals, standardized residuals

 • Residual plots, QQ plots